Open Source · AGPL 3.0

 bash

-# 1. Install the AEGIS binary
+# 1. Install AEGIS

-aegis execute --agent hello-world \
+aegis task execute hello-world \

 --input '{"task": "Write a Python function that returns the Fibonacci sequence up to n."}' \